ubuntu/ubuntu-project-docs/docs/reference/exception-SosreportUpdates.rst

 This is the mandatory process that the proposed packages have to pass.
 The following requirements must be met:

--  Sosreport needs to be tested by a reasonable amount of Canonical Support team members with positive and detailed feedbacks (documented in an LP bug)
+-  Sosreport needs to be tested

+   -  By a reasonable amount of Canonical Support team members with positive and detailed feedbacks (documented in an LP bug)
--  Sosreport needs to be tested on physical hardware, container and virtual machine.
+   -  On physical hardware, container and virtual machine.
--  Sosreport needs to be tested under various UA customer similar environment and context: Cloud, Landscape, MAAS, juju, ....
+   -  Under various UA customer similar environment and context: Cloud, Landscape, MAAS, juju, ....
--  Sosreport needs to be tested on as much architecture as available to the testers.
+   -  On as much architecture as available to the testers.
--  Sosreport needs to be test for commonly used parameters : -a, --all-logs, --upload, ...
+   -  For commonly used parameters : -a, --all-logs, --upload, --batch, ...

 -  For each test above